 “Tell Me About Yourself” Sample Answers

-Here are three example answers that will show you how to answer, “tell me about yourself.”
-Each job candidate provides key points from their past, present, and future work experiences, including their technical skills, problem solving skills, key accomplishments, and any extra personal information that may be relevant to the position or company.
+Here are three example answers that will help you create your own “tell me about yourself” response.
+Each job candidate provides key points from their past, present, and future work experiences.
+Each answer includes their:

 “I started my career in the financial industry and later moved into management consulting after several years.
 I changed industries because I really enjoy how fast-paced and dynamic the consulting position is.